 5. The job hired for is not the job in reality

 New hires who complain within the first week of being hired that the job they were hired to do is not the job they are doing.
-In a culture where technology is used to do most functions of your day to day life, the candidate may text their manager that they quit, or simply never show back up to work coming to the conclusion that it would be easier to walk away and find another job or go with another offer that doesn’t require them to have that awkward conversation.
+In a culture where technology is used to do most functions of your day to day life, the candidate may text their manager that they quit, or simply never show back up to work concluding that it would be easier to walk away and find another job or go with another offer that doesn’t require them to have that awkward conversation.

 Regardless of the reason for ghosting the employer, the candidate needs to remember that in this digital age, it is easy to remember people and moments that stand out.
 Your memorable exit will be remembered.
 You never know when you could run into those same people you ghosted during another season in your career.
+Likewise, employers who have recruiting practices that reduce candidate engagement to no feedback, take a hard look at your practices.